 Figure 2: a) Separate pieces of cooling setup: (1) Dewar vessel, liquid N2 bath – primary cryogen (2) Custom reaction vessel for C2H6 – secondary cryogen (3) Frost shield (4) basket – PTFE 1 µm membrane; b) Assembled cooling setup; c) Schematic diagram of the cooling setup

 Ethane is liquid between 89.7 K and 184.4 K at atmospheric pressure (citation).
 Liquefaction is achieved by introducing ethane gas in a reaction vessel (2), cooled to 77 K by submersion in liquid nitrogen contained in (1).
-(3) is a frost shield, the purpose of which is to catch frost that inevitably grows from the water moisture present within the glove box, sticking on the cold metal parts of the reaction vessel (2).
+(3) is a frost shield, the purpose of which is to catch frost that inevitably grows from the water vapour present within the glove box, sticking on the cold metal parts of the reaction vessel (2).
 This is necessary to prevent frost from falling into the cryogen, as this would be a source of impurity.
-(4) is a PTFE membrane with one 1 μm opening pores, screwed at the bottom of a custom-made basket that is used to fish out the particles from the cryogen.
-(2), (3) and (4) are made of copper, a high thermal conductive metal (thermal conductivity of 401 W/m/K at 273K (citation – value taken from Wikipedia)), allowing for an efficient thermal transfer.
+(4) is a PTFE membrane, containing 1 μm sized pores, screwed at the bottom of a custom-made basket that is used to fish out the particles from the cryogen.
+(2), (3) and (4) are made of copper, a high thermal conductive metal (thermal conductivity of 401 W/m/K at 273K (citation – value taken from Wikipedia)), allowing for efficient thermal transfer.
 They must be put in place as shown in Figure 2 (b) prior to the initial cooling phase, basket (4) being introduced first followed by the frost shield (3).
 Because they are made of the same material (copper), mechanical stress due to differential shrinking resulting from exposure to cold temperature is prevented.

 Once (1) is filled with liquid nitrogen as described previously, (2) is slowly submerged into (1) to progressively cool it down.
 This part of the procedure can be quite time-consuming (10-15 min) and posing risks because cooling (2) greatly enhances nitrogen evaporation which in turn increases the pressure within the GB inflating the gloves.
-I overcome this issue by holding and dipping the reaction vessel with my left hand (inside the glove box) while keeping my right hand out in order to open or close V1 to release the overpressure.
-Cryogenic gloves must be worn inside the glove box (on top of the glove box gloves) to prevent injuries from prolonged contact with cold temperatures.
+I overcome this issue by holding and dipping the reaction vessel with one hand inside the glove box while keeping my other hand out in order to externally open or close V1 to release the overpressure.
+Cryogenic gloves must be worn inside the glove box (over the top of the glove box gloves) to prevent injuries from prolonged contact with cold temperatures.
 Cooling of the reaction vessel at liquid nitrogen temperature (77K) is identified by an intense evaporation event (Leidenfrost effect?), followed by the liquid nitrogen becoming quiescent.
-This phase usually results in the evaporation of most of liquid nitrogen which can be topped up in (1), no more than 2/3 to account for the volume of the reaction vessel.
+This phase usually results in the evaporation of most of liquid nitrogen which can be topped up in (1), to no more than 2/3 of the level to account for the volume of the reaction vessel.

-Once the reaction vessel at liquid nitrogen temperature 77K, ethane gas is introduced into (2) via a movable copper pipe from the ethane gas bottle channeling through the glove box via the valve (V4).
-First, the gas bottle is opened, followed by the gas regulator and finally the valve V4.
-Ethane pressure is monitored using a digital pressure gage connected upstream the regulator and before the ethane pipe.
+Once the reaction vessel is at liquid nitrogen temperature 77K, ethane gas is introduced into (2) via a movable copper pipe from the ethane gas bottle channeling through the glove box via the valve (V4).
+This is done by first opening the gas bottle, followed by the gas regulator and finally the valve V4.
+Ethane pressure is monitored using a digital pressure gauge connected upstream of the regulator and before the ethane pipe.

-The ethane introduction is characterized by the apparition of a thick fog of ethane microdroplets within the reaction vessel (as shown in figure 15).
+The ethane introduction is characterized by the appearance of a thick fog of ethane microdroplets within the reaction vessel (as shown in figure 15).
 This fog is strongly influenced by the incoming ethane gas flow.
 Indeed, an ethane pressure set up too high will result in turbulent convection into the reaction vessel blowing out from it most of the liquid droplets, thus reducing the liquefaction efficiency.

-Ethane pressure is adjusted using the regulator around 100 mbar to obtain a smooth introduction as shown in Figure 15 b).
+To achieve ideal flow conditions, ethane pressure is adjusted using the regulator to around 100 mbar to achieve a smooth introduction as shown in Figure 15 b).